 You can use a pipeline just like you would use a deployment.
 All deployments can be used in multiple pipelines at once, or multiple times in a single pipeline, which provides a lot of flexibility.
 All objects in a pipeline will scale independently of each other, efficiently distributing the compute load for your process.
 Each object can use its own dependencies and programming language independent of the other objects in the pipeline.

 Creating a pipeline¶

 A new pipeline is created by going to Pipelines in the left navigation panel and then clicking the Create button.
 The input sent to the pipeline will be send to the first deployment in that pipeline.
 For more info about inputs, check out the In- and output pages.
+The deployment output connected to the pipeline end will be part of the response of a pipeline request.
 As with deployments, you can assign labels to pipelines, making it easier to filter them later on.